How To Enhance Your Cheekbones With Make-Up

 Try Skincare Tools

 “It’s not just make-up that can give the illusion of more prominent cheekbones – the right skincare tools can make a big difference.
-NuFace is my favourite for retraining and strengthening the facial muscles into a new, higher position.
+NuFace is my favourite gadget for retraining and strengthening the facial muscles into a new, higher position.
 It gives a tauter appearance and helps to enhance the structure of your facial framework.
 Likewise, a good gua sha session can work wonders.
 It’s non-invasive, therapeutic and, though results are short-term, it can help to give your face a temporary glow.” – Sophie

 Pay Attention To Your Brushes